 Next, ask these following questions that will help you assess your marital readiness.
 Be honest while answering them.

-- Do you feel comfortable to discuss about each other’s differences?
+- Do you feel comfortable to discuss each other’s differences?

 - Are you fully committed to each other to make your relationship work?